alfonsosantacruz/Diabetic-Retinopathy-Detector/README.md

 https://drive.google.com/drive/folders/1SamPBFLQO3kQsMtVqyHDbAmVd8Vw9eB5

 Validation accuracy of aptos.pkl in main.py ~ 89%
+main.py was deployed in Google Cloud Platform.
+The API was created and used in client.js as a POST request.

 Model with higher accuracy and Jupyter Notebook with fine-tuning process including progressive resizing coming soon.